department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2022-10_Generative-research/2022-10-conversation-guide-Veterans.md

 ## Section 2B: Grouping like ideas - 15-20 mins

-*ASK THESE QUESTIONS IF UNABLE TO DO CARD SORTING ACTIVITY DESCRIBED IN SECTION 2A.*
+*ASK THESE QUESTIONS IF UNABLE TO DO CARD SORTING ACTIVITY DESCRIBED IN SECTION 2A, OR ASK THESE QUESTIONS IN RELATION TO THE CATEGORIES THE PARTICIPANT CREATED IN SECTION 2A.*

 Now I'm going to ask you where you would look for different types of information on a patient portal.
 When I say "patient portal," I mean a website or app that you can log into and find information about your personal health history, where you can communicate with your healthcare providers, and even where you can make appointments, find care, or pay your healthcare bills, depending on the portal.